 While there need to be some ground rules, the last thing anyone wants is for you to feel utterly overwhelmed by the submission process.
 Refining your materials will take time and energy, however that extra effort won’t go unnoticed by the judges – in fact, you might be pleasantly surprised by the outcome!

-Entries to the 2021 Australian Museum Eureka Prizes are now open, and close at 7pm AEST Friday 28 May.
+Entries to the 2021 Australian Museum Eureka Prizes have closed.